Roark23/Final_Project/README.md

 - We hope to find out if it is possible to create a machine learning model that can accurately predict stock prices.
 Specifically, we want to find out if we can accurately predict the S&P 500 over a certain period of time.

 - Another question we want to answer is if there is a relationship between historical trends and future stock performance.

+### Communication Protocls
+- Our group outlined some standard communication protocols.
+For any infromation relvant to the whole group, we deliberate through our group slack channel.
+If there is smiething specific between two members, then the members reach out to each other through slcak via direct message.

+### Outline
+- Introduction and Overview of S&P 500 and our selected stocks
+    - Basics of S&P 500
+    - Our hand picked stocks
+- Description of Analysis
+    - Daily price data pulled into database
+- Machine Learning Prediction
+    - Outline and perform two different ML models
+- Assess the accuracy of our predictions
+- Takeaways and Conclusion